Vardkin/Porto/README.md

 <a id="Containers-Interactions"></a>
-### Containers Communications & Relations
+#### Containers Communication

-- A Container MAY depends on one or many other Containers. *(Preferably wihin the same section.)*
+- A Container MAY depends on one or many other Containers. *(Wihin the same Section.)*
 - A Controller MAY call Tasks from another Container.
 - A Model MAY have a relationship with a Model from another Containers.
-- Other forms of communications are also possible, such as Listening to Events fired by other Containers.
+- Other forms of communications are also possible, such as via Events and Commands.

 *If you use Event based communcations between containers, you could use the same mechanism after spliting your code base into multi services.*